pic-protocol/pic-spec/draft/0.1/pic-spec.md

 3. **Demonstrate Continuity**: Provide valid Proof of Continuity (PoC_i)
 4. **Bind to Environment**: Be verifiably bound to its execution context

-An Executor MAY provide Proof of Identity (PoI) or Proof of Possession (PoP).
+An Executor MAY provide Executor Attestations (EA) with associated Proof of Possession (PoP).
 These establish executor verification but DO NOT grant authority, alter `p_0`, or establish continuity.

 Authority derives from causal execution state, not from executor identity or credential possession.